 Cost of Replacement Versus the Cost of Repair

 A cost-benefit analysis will be the heart of any argument of repair versus replacement.
-After you have gotten an evaluation by an auto repair shop, you might ask yourself if it is simply worth getting a new car instead, especially if it turns out that the repair of your old car would cost more money than simply getting a replacement, something that will differ depending on the model of your car.
+After you have gotten an evaluation by an auto repair shop, you might ask yourself if it is simply worth getting a new car instead, especially if it turns out that the repair of your old car would cost more money than simply getting a replacement such as if you only need to, something that will differ depending on the model of your car.

 You should also factor in additional costs, such as the type of energy being used or the insurance being paid.
 For example, if you live in an area that is pivoting toward electric cars anyway, such as California, you might think about using this opportunity to replace your car with an electric model.
 Ultimately, you will have to come to a:

 Compromise That Works for You

 Part of being a car owner is making difficult decisions.
-Depending on how much money you have, this doesn’t necessarily mean trading your car in for a better model.
+Depending on how much money you have, this doesn’t necessarily mean trading your car in for a better model especially if you only need to fix bumper scuffs and dents at axioma.
 You may be pushed to replace it with an older model, or even have to decide whether or not it makes sense to ditch the car entirely in favor of using public transportation, especially if you live in a well-connected city such as Boston or New York.

 Another option is to have a better car in mind but save money until this decision is right for you.
 It’s worth thinking long and hard about this before you make a final decision.